Trojan-Hawk/GoProblems1/GoFundamentals_Problem_6_README.txt

 =========================================================================================
 	Student Name: Timothy Cassidy		Student Number: G00333333
 =========================================================================================

+						Task:
+	Write a function that returns the largest and smallest elements in a list.

+					  Procedure:
 Start by creating the .go file.
 Open the command prompt and navigate to the .go file directory.
 Open up the .go file in a text editor.